 Although we may not always like the men that rise to the office of President

 of the United States, we have always had a peaceful transition of power.
 The founding fathers were indeed farsighted and inspired and we have been

 blessed by their willingness to work together to find alternatives to the

-way governments had been operated for centuries.
+way governments had operated for centuries.

 Oh that we could issue such a charge to our elected officials today.

 of David his father; and his kingdom was established greatly."
 (1

 1 KINGS 3:5-15.
 The Lord appears to Solomon

 WHAT DOES THIS EXPERIENCE REVEAL ABOUT SOLOMON?

 He was humble: "I am but a little child"